Difference between nuclear fission and nuclear fusion in tabular form

 Bohr atomic model of Hydrogen | Bohr theory

-At first, scientist Rutherford gave the atomic theory of atoms after the alpha particle scattering experiment.
+Scientist Rutherford gave the atomic theory on the basis of alpha particle scattering experiment.
 But this theory was unable to consistent with the stability of an atom.
-This theory of Rutherford was based on classical mechanics.
-To explain the stability of atoms, scientist Niels Bohr gave a theory or model which is known … Read more
+To explain the stability of atoms, scientist Niels Bohr gave a theory or model by modifying Rutherford model which is known as the Bohr atomic model.
+He explained … Read more

 Radioactive isotopes of elements – radioisotopes

-In another article, we have learned that the elements that emit alpha, beta and gamma rays spontaneously are called radioactive elements.
+The elements that emit alpha, beta and gamma rays spontaneously are called radioactive elements.
 All elements are not radioactive elements.
 Again, all isotopes of an element are not radioactive.
-In this article, we are going to discuss which isotopes of radioactive elements have radioactivity property.
-Here, we will … Read more
+In this article, we are going to discuss which isotopes of radioactive elements have radioactive property.
+Here, we will choose the examples of radioactive isotopes of … Read more